gohugoio/hugo/content/en/functions/collections/Union.md

 ---
 title: collections.Union
-description: Given two arrays or slices, returns a new array that contains the elements or objects that belong to either or both arrays/slices.
+description: Given two arrays or slices, returns a new array that contains the elements that belong to either or both arrays/slices.
 categories: []
 keywords: []
 action: